 These messages will display in edit mode only.

 The University of Cincinnati's College-Conservatory of Music provides high-caliber summer arts classes and workshops for college students and adults beginning in May 2019.
 CCM's summer programs offer arts enthusiasts the chance to work with the college's world-class faculty and renowned guest artists at CCM's state-of-the-art facilities.

-Students can study instrumental music, playwriting, dance, music education and more in CCM Summer's workshops and affiliate programs.
+Students can study instrumental music, playwriting, dance and more in CCM Summer's workshops and affiliate programs.
 Details and registration information for each program is below.

 For more information, please contact CCM Summer Programs at 513-556-5609 or email@example.com.

 Artistic Director: Michael Unger, CCM Assistant Professor of Keyboard

 Instrumentalists and singers are invited to study Baroque arias, chamber music and continuo playing at the internationally renowned CCM!
 With arias and chamber music by Johann Sebastian Bach as the focus, students will participate in coaching, master classes, and workshops on Baroque performance practice, culminating in a public performance.
 Students are welcome to bring modern and/or Baroque period instruments.